alvinveroy/CodeCompass/README.md

 3. Restart Cursor.

 **Note**: For Cline in VSCode, configure similarly in `cline_mcp_settings.json` (see [Cline Docs](https://github.com/saoudrizwan/claude-dev)).
 Environment variables set in this manner will also be recognized by CodeCompass.

-## Usage

-With CodeCompass set up, use natural language prompts in Cursor or other AI tools to vibe code—interact with your codebase intuitively.
-The Agentic RAG feature, powered by Qdrant and Ollama/DeepSeek, ensures your AI understands your code’s context for precise results.
-Here are some examples:
-Your primary interaction will be through a natural language query, which invokes the powerful `agent_query` tool.
-This tool then orchestrates various internal capabilities to understand and respond to your request.
-Here are some examples of how you might prompt the system:
-- “Hey CodeCompass, find any unused functions in my codebase.”
-- “Can CodeCompass suggest modern JavaScript updates for this old module?”
-- “Show me how my repo’s architecture fits together, CodeCompass.”
-- “CodeCompass, check for risky patterns like `eval()` and suggest fixes.”
-- “Help me add a login feature by finding similar code in my repo, CodeCompass.”

-These prompts let you work naturally, making coding feel like a conversation with your codebase.

 ## Contributing